-The court gives parties advance notice of the date and time of your hearing or trial.
-Do not miss the hearing.
-The court may rule against the parties who are not at the hearing.
+The court gives parties advance notice of the date and time of your hearing, trial, case manager conference, or other court proceeding.
+Do not miss the court proceeding.
+The court may rule against the parties who are not present.
 If you miss a hearing or trial in a criminal case, the court may issue an arrest warrant.

-If you need to reschedule a hearing or trial, you must make the request in writing.
+If you need to reschedule a court proceeding, you must make the request in writing.
 The request is called a Motion to Continue or Motion for Continuance.
 Continue means to postpone or reschedule.
 The motion should be filed well ahead of the scheduled court date.

 In your motion, you must explain why you are asking to reschedule.
 You must also say whether the other party agrees with your request to continue.